ajvincent/es-membrane/README.md

 # How the Membrane actually works

-* The Membrane's prototype methods provide API for getting unique ObjectGraphHandler instances:
+* The Membrane's prototype methods provide API for getting unique ObjectGraph instances:
-  * .getHandlerByName(graphName, mustCreate = false)
+  * .getGraphByName(graphName, mustCreate = false)
   * .ownsHandler(handler)
 * The Membrane's prototype also manages access to ProxyMapping instances, which as we stated above match proxies to original values in an one-to-one relationship.
   * .hasProxyForValue(field, value)